livingmap/documentation-LivingMapSDK/source/getting-started/installation-on-android.rst

     :depth: 2
     :local:

-This page will outline how to install the *LivingMapSDK* into an Android application.
+This page will outline how to install the *LivingMapAviationAccelerator* (LMAA) into an Android application.

 Dependencies